 - Acknowledge their doubts and concerns.

 Whether or not you empathize with the hesitation your spouse feels, you need to acknowledge it.
-By acknowledging and showing understanding, you’ll be better able to keep your partner from feeling defensive and shutting you out.
+By accepting and showing understanding, you’ll be better able to keep your partner from feeling defensive and shutting you out.

 - Do some homework and appeal to their sense of reason.